-3.6.
+3.4.
 Are there conflicts of interest (COI) on the part of the researchers involved?
 If yes: which?

 There are various forms of conflict of interest that might arise in a research project.

 On the one hand, there is a conflict of interest if research objectivity is compromised, esp. in return for financial or non-financial benefits to any of the researchers involved, to their relatives or to their friends.
-Here some examples of COIs: using students to perform services for a company in which a researcher has a financial interest; accepting a research contract with a restrictive publication clause; imposing restrictions on the actions of students, including disclosure of research findings, at the request of a sponsor or financially interested company (see Univ. of Pittsburg).
+But there are many other examples of COIs, e.g. using students to perform services for a company in which a researcher has a financial interest; accepting a research contract with a restrictive publication clause; imposing restrictions on the actions of students, including disclosure of research findings, at the request of a sponsor or financially interested company (see Univ. of Pittsburg).
 Such potential conflicts of interest should always be disclosed to ensure transparency.

 On the other hand, there can also be a potential conflict of interest within the research team.
 This may include the nature and degree of collaboration, the roles, rights and obligations of team members, the division of labour, access to and rights in data and field notes, the contributions to publications, and how authorship will be assigned (e.g. see the Committee On Publication Ethics - COPE).
-It can thus be useful to clarify expectations within all relevant research partners, stakeholders, supervisors, and record them in writing, and possibly review them in the course of the research project.
+Thus, please reflect on whether expectations have been openly discussed and clarified between all relevant research partners, stakeholders, supervisors, and whether they have been recorded in writing.
+Please also indicate whether these expectations and agreements will be reviewed regularly during the research project.